Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Results

 \section{Results}

-The aim of this paper was to show that models that were pretrained on limited data can be fine-tuned using RTRRL.
-Our results show that this holds true for both our experiments.
+The aim of this paper is to show that models pretrained on a limited data set can be fine-tuned thereafter using RTRRL.
+Our results show that this approach holds true for both of our experiments.
 In this section, we first discuss pretraining and fine-tuning results for the \texttt{CarRacing} simulation, followed by our results for the real-world \texttt{LineTracking} application.